 Notwithstanding anything in this Agreement to the contrary, the Companies may exercise any rights or claims to any collateral posted, delivered or pledged to them under this Agreement, before, after, concurrently with, or to the exclusion of, any other collateral posted, delivered or pledged, and in particular are not required to exercise any remedies whatsoever against any First Mortgage Bonds prior to applying any cash collateral against, or making a drawing under any letter of credit in respect of, any liabilities of the PIPP Supplier hereunder or its Guarantor under the Guaranty to the Companies or any of them.

-Reporting; Maintenance of Creditworthiness.
+Reporting; Maintenance of Creditworthiness

 The PIPP Supplier must promptly notify the Companies of any change in its or its Guarantor’s credit rating or financial condition.
 The PIPP Supplier or Guarantor must also furnish evidence of an acceptable credit rating or financial condition upon the request of the Companies.